elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

-# Study of attention mechanisms for trajectory prediction
+# Study of attention mechanisms for trajectory prediction in Deep Learning
 ## Overview

 ### Problem definition